 Employers must assess tasks to identify potential worksite hazards and provide and ensure that workers use appropriate personal protective equipment (PPE) as stated in 29 CFR 1910.132, Personal Protective Equipment General Requirements.

 Employers must require workers to use appropriate hand protection when hands are exposed to hazards such as sharp instruments and potential thermal burns.
 Examples of PPE

-which may be selected include using oven mitts when handling hot items and steel mesh or cut-resistant gloves when handling or sorting sharp instruments as stated in the Hand
+which may be selected include using oven mitts when handling hot items and steel mesh or cut-resistant gloves when handling or sorting sharp instruments as stated in 29 CFR 1910.138, Hand Protection.

 Autoclaves and Sterilizers